How you'll make a difference

 Its work helps disadvantaged people engage with education and build the necessary skills to improve their life chances and employment prospects.

-"We at Man AHL are very proud that the Man Charitable Trust supports the NSPCC’s Number Day.
-Together with the wider charitable activities of the NSPCC, Number Day underscores the Man Charitable Trust’s focus on numeracy and literacy, and its commitment to charities which work to transform the lives of the most disadvantaged in our society"
+"We at Man AHL are very proud that the Man Charitable Trust supports the NSPCC’s Number Day, which plays a key role in promoting enthusiastic attitudes towards numeracy among children and young people in the UK.
+Together with the wider charitable activities of the NSPCC, Number Day underscores the Man Charitable Trust’s focus on numeracy and literacy, and its commitment to charities which work to transform the lives of the most disadvantaged in our society."

 Sandy Rattray / CEO of Man AHL